DiSantoz/plannie/README.md

 ## Description

 Plannie, is a daily planner that helps the user better organize their time and manage tasks effortlessly.
-Plannie will become a daily utility for the average consumer who has too many task with no guidance on how to organize their day efficiently.
+Plannie will become a daily utility for the average consumer who has too many tasks with no guidance on how to organize their day efficiently.

 Go on and check out :date: :white_check_mark: [Plannie: Simple Scheduler](https://disantoz.github.io/plannie/)!